 KSP = Key Selling Points

-KNT = Keynote: this is typically a quick sales pitch.
+Key = Keynote: this is typically a quick sales pitch.
 It will appear bolded, at the top of the Summary field when viewing a title outside of Title Administration

-FEA = Feature Points: these will appear when a given title is Featured — either by the Catalog Admin or the Rep — in the Featured Title Banner above a title listing
+Fea = Feature Points: these will appear when a given title is Featured — either by the Catalog Admin or the Rep — in the Featured Title Banner above a title listing

 UPE = Unpublished Endorsements, including comments that haven’t been officially published anywhere.
 These might include bookseller reviews and endorsements from the author’s mother.